splintered-reality/py_trees/py_trees/doc/behaviours.rst

 These are used throughout the demo programs.
 They are not intended to be for anything heavier than debugging simple examples.
-This kind of logging tends to get rather heavy and requires alot of filtering to determine the key points (c.f. comments about the feedback messages above).
+This kind of logging tends to get rather heavy and requires alot of filtering to find the points of change that you are interested in (see comments about the feedback messages above).

 Complex Example
 ---------------